-We just experience an excited, expansive feeling and we simply know something in advance – or know something to be true.
+Often we experience an excited, expansive feeling and we simply know something in advance – or know something to be true.

 We may not understand why we know, we just, know.
-We know, but without logical words as to why.
-And we know we can discount the intuition as nothing more than a feeling.
+And we know, but without logical words as to why.
+Plus we know we can discount the intuition as nothing more than a feeling.

 On a personal level, using heart-based intuition means you can make quicker decisions about what is right for you, spend less time researching or asking for others’ opinions, which also means less stress.
 You can’t be sold to, lied to, convinced of anything that isn’t true to you.